Axiomatic-AI/ax-mcp/README.md

 ## Getting an API Key

-All Axiomatic MCP servers require an API key:

 1. Fill the following [form](https://docs.google.com/forms/d/e/1FAIpQLSfScbqRpgx3ZzkCmfVjKs8YogWDshOZW9p-LVXrWzIXjcHKrQ/viewform?usp=dialog) to request an Axiomatic_AI API key.
-2. Add the API key to your MCP client configuration as `AXIOMATIC_API_KEY`
+2. Once received, add the API key to your MCP client configuration as described in the Configuration section below.

+## Configuration

+Add the following settings to your MCP client configuration file or environment variables.

+### API Key

+All Axiomatic MCP servers require an API:

+- `AXIOMATIC_API_KEY`: Your API key obtained after filling the request form.

+### Telemetry

+By default, we track tool usage to help us improve the services.
+You can optionally disable this feature:

+- Set `DISABLE_TELEMETRY: "true"` in your MCP client configuration.

 ## Installation